LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 **Output**: A validated and enriched knowledge base with explicit relationships and normalized metadata.

-### Stage 3: Semantic Enrichment Through Domain Knowledge and Generative Models
+### Phase 3: Semantic Enrichment Through Domain Knowledge and Generative Models

-This stage extends the information perimeter through integration of specialized knowledge sources and AI technologies:
+This phase extends the information perimeter through integration of specialized knowledge sources and AI technologies:

 - **Semi-automatic mapping**: Connection of archival documents to reference works using the LRMoo model (IFLA Library Reference Model)
 - **Automated system**: AI (Llama) for producing natural language descriptions derived from metadata analysis

 **Output**: Contextually enriched descriptions of files and folders.

-### Stage 4: Provenance Documentation
+### Phase 4: Provenance Documentation

-This stage reconstructs the contexts of origin and documents the chain of custody:
+This phase reconstructs the contexts of origin and documents the chain of custody:

 - Census of different digital environments
 - Reconstruction of their characteristics and temporal/processual relationships